molmod/openmm-tutorial-msbs/setup_vsc.md

 Either use the running JupterLab session from the previous section, or start a new one, by repeating the first 4 steps from the previous section.

 1. Select and open a Notebook of your choice.
-   For example, to get started, open the notebook `01_first_steps/01_water.ipynb`.
+   For example, to get started, find and open the notebook `openmm-tutorial-msbs-main/01_first_steps/01_water.ipynb`.

 1. You should be able to run everything in the Notebook you just opened.

-If you are not familiar with Jupyter Notebooks, the following resources can be helpful: [Jupyter Notebook Documentation](https://jupyter-notebook.readthedocs.io/en/latest/notebook.html).
+   If you are not familiar with Jupyter Notebooks, the following resources can be helpful [Jupyter Notebook Documentation](https://jupyter-notebook.readthedocs.io/en/latest/notebook.html).

+1. Stop Jupyter Lab:
+    - Click on `File` (in Jupyter Lab, not your browser), then `Shutdown` and then confirm.
+    - On `login.hpc.ugent.be`, the job will be marked as completed and you can safely delete it.

 ## GPU Acceleration